 2. The Faculty Hearing Committee is an elected body of the university faculty.
-Its function is to hear cases referred to it by the Provost involving full-time faculty appointments before the end of the specified term due to incompetence, misconduct, or other cases involving major disciplinary sanctions against a faculty member.
-It reviews cases presented to it and makes recommendations in accordance with the procedures specified in the section on "Disciplinary Actions, Investigations, and Formal Faculty Hearings" in the Faculty Manual.
-The Senate Executive Committee draws individual hearing panels from the elected members of the Committee to hear cases.
+Its function is to hear cases referred to it by the Provost involving termination of continuous tenure appointments or probationary or special term appointments before the end of the specified term due to incompetence, misconduct, or other cases involving major disciplinary sanctions against a faculty member.
+It reviews cases presented to it and makes recommendations in accordance with the procedures specified in the section on Disciplinary Actions, Investigations, and Formal Faculty Hearings in the Faculty Manual.
+Individual panels are drawn from the elected members of the Committee to hear cases.
 The committee will meet on an as-needed basis, including during the summer break.

-The committee is composed of 15 tenured members of the teaching faculty elected by the fulltime university faculty, including tenure-line, continuing-appointment, and term faculty on multiyear contracts.
+The committee is composed of 15 tenured members of the teaching faculty elected by the fulltime university faculty, including term faculty on multi-year contracts.
 Members of the Hearing Committee shall be elected for staggered three-year terms.